Mondo 2000

 Mondo 2000 was a glossy cyberculture magazine published in California during the 1980s and 1990s.
 It covered cyberpunk topics such as virtual reality and smart drugs.
 It was a more anarchic and subversive prototype for the later-founded Wired magazine.

 History

 Mondo 2000 originated as High Frontiers in 1984, edited by R. U. Sirius (pseudonym for Ken Goffman) with co-editor and publisher Morgan Russell.
 R. U. Sirius was succeeded as Editor-in-Chief by Alison Bailey Kennedy, a.k.a.
 "Queen Mu" and "Alison Wonderland".

 Sirius was joined by hacker Jude Milhon (a.k.a.
 St. Jude) as editor and the magazine was renamed Reality Hackers in 1988 to better reflect its drugs and computers theme.
 It changed title again to Mondo 2000 in 1989.
 Art director and photographer Bart Nagel, a pioneer in Photoshop collage, created the publication's elegantly surrealist aesthetic.
 R. U. Sirius left at the beginning of 1993, at about the same time as the launch of Wired.
 The magazine continued until 1998, with the last issue being #17.

-Mondo 2000 was relaunched as the blog Mondo2000.com in August 2017.
+Mondo 2000 was relaunched as the blog Mondo2000.com in August 2017 and went offline in 2025.